2024 Best Anthropology Schools in Texas

 Anthropology is above average in terms of popularity with it being the #77 most popular degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 For its 2024 ranking, College Factual looked at 14 schools in Texas to determine which ones were the best for anthropology students pursuing a degree.
-Combined, these schools handed out 603 degrees in anthropology to qualified students.
+When you put them all together, these colleges and universities awarded 531 degrees in anthropology during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings